Jimbly/dcexjam2025/README.md

     local's update failed to apply, and prediction was never removed applyAIUpdate never calls the resp function upon failure!

+* clicking mid-screen to unfocus chat should not trigger movement
+* clicking on viewport to move into tower and releasing activates button
 * player names over heads
 * fix single entity force_kick pingponging
 * battlezone: maybe kick to menu if skipped 3 times in a row